Royalty (Chris Brown album): Plot

 Brown wakes up and goes for a walk, but is caught by the old man's henchwoman who drugs him again with a dust-like substance.
 In another trance-like sequence, Brown is dragged into another dark room by the henchwoman, inter-cut with clips of him and rapper Solo Lucci performing and dancing to "Wrist".
 She seduces him as he is tied to a chair, then tries to slit his throat, but Brown glitches out of his trap and the henchwoman is bound to the chair in his stead, allowing his escape.
 Brown calls his girlfriend again to try to explain everything, but she is fed up and claims she is "done", ignoring any further calls from him.
 She then meets another man who asks her out on a date while she works out with her friends, but the man stands her up when they are supposed to meet.
 Brown sees his dejected girlfriend walk into a club and with his crew's encouragement, reconciles with her inside the club and leads a dance number ("Anyway").
 While Brown and his girlfriend leave, the man from earlier bumps into them and upon hearing the man call his girlfriend "love", Brown punches him, which leads to another argument resulting in Brown's girlfriend leaving him for good.

-While Brown sulks, another of his friends (Scott Disick) calls him, inviting him to go to a house party that coincidentally takes place at his own house, which Brown reluctantly accepts as "Picture Me Rollin'" starts to play.
+While Brown sulks, another of his friends (Scott Disick) calls him, inviting him to go to a house party, which Brown reluctantly accepts as "Picture Me Rollin'" starts to play.
 While Brown cheers himself up at the party, the old man himself appears and confronts Brown, saying "we can do this the easy way or the hard way".
 Brown's friends, including Disick, French Montana and ASAP Rocky, step in and toss the thug out while Brown escapes.